One Big Beautiful Bill Act: Clean energy roll-back

 The bill was described by The New York Times as derailing renewable energy production and research in the United States, and possibly ceding the clean energy race to China.
 Its policies favor fossil fuel companies over renewable energy such as solar, wind, and EV manufacturing, and are expected to lead to large clean energy job losses, factory closures, and deter investment in clean technologies.
-Specifically, the law phases out most clean-energy tax incentives introduced under the Biden-area Inflation Reduction Act such as credits for low-carbon electricity (wind, solar), electric vehicle rebates, home electrification, clean hydrogen, and domestic manufacturing of batteries and solar panels.
+Specifically, the law phases out most clean-energy tax incentives introduced under the Biden-era Inflation Reduction Act such as credits for low-carbon electricity (wind, solar), electric vehicle rebates, home electrification, clean hydrogen, and domestic manufacturing of batteries and solar panels.
 The law rescinds various IRA funds for grants related to freeway removal improving biking and walking in poorer neighborhoods, electric truck and bus manufacturing, faster state and local environmental reviews and place-based green industrial policy and home electrification.

+An April 2026 study projected the IRA's impact on clean energy investments would be nearly wiped out by the OBBBA, and emissions would be reduced by only 34 percent below 2005 levels, compared to 44 percent with the IRA.
+A report released by environmental group BlueGreen Alliance found that the OBBBA caused 223 manufacturing and clean energy projects to stall or be cancelled, affecting over 111,000 jobs and $82.9 billion in investment.
+A July 2026 estimate by the group E2 found that the OBBBA had eliminated a projected 467,000 jobs for green-collar workers and caused a $68.2 billion reduction in capital investments, with grid storage batteries and solar power being the most affected industries.
+However, Lily Bermel of Columbia University, writing for MIT that same month, estimated that 67-74 percent of the clean energy production gains spurred by the IRA would be retained due to robust domestic demand, though the most adversely affected sector would be onshore wind.

 Expanded immigration enforcement

 The U.S. government has allocated unprecedented funding to ICE for detention facilities, deportation operations, and additional funds to hire new agents.
-The law allocates ICE with more funding than any federal law enforcement agency in U.S. history and more than the federal prison system.
+The law allocates ICE with more funding than any federal law enforcement agency in U.S. history, and more than the federal prison system.
 The expanded ICE funding is expected to lead to mass detentions and deportations, restricted access to asylum, and anticipated economic and humanitarian consequences.

 Education access

 The law adds new accountability rules for colleges and expanded grant eligibility to short-term training programs, eliminates subsidized graduate loans, sets an annual limit on unsubsidized graduate loan amounts, and restructures income-driven repayment plans that could raise monthly payments and delay loan forgiveness.
-In K–12 education, it established a federal tax credit for donations to private school scholarship funds.
+In K–12 education, it established the Federal Education Freedom Tax Credit Program, a federal tax credit for donations to private school scholarship funds.
 Critics warned the law could reduce college access for low-income and working students, divert public funds to private schools, and increase pressure on under-resourced school systems.
+Proponents characterized it as an important victory for school choice at the national level.